Buying a Home

 The more prepared you are to make the best decisions, the less overwhelming and chaotic the buying process will be.
 The goal of this page is to provide you with detailed information to assist you in making an intelligent and informed decision.
 Remember, if you have any questions about the process, I'm only a phone call or email away!

 Step 1 - Wish List

 Most people have a good mental picture of what they want in their home, especially if they currently own a home or have owned one in the past.
-And you may have a price in mind that you believe you'll find your home within this price.
+And you may have a price in mind that you believe will fit your budget.
 Once you start looking, your wish list begins to change and you begin to prioritize what is most important.
 I recommend to all of my buyers to make a list of Wants & Needs and prioritize those 2 lists.
-You may notice how items on your lists tend to move around, or, maybe not.
+You may notice how items on your lists tend to move around.
 Either way, it still helps both you and me, your Realtor when searching for that perfect house to call home.

 Step 2 - Financing

 Before you venture out to find your castle, you must first meet with a Lender.
 If you would like, I an refer you to a few great lenders that I've worked with for over 15 years.
 The lender will let you know how much house you can afford according to your income and debt.
 Debt to income ratio and payment history are deciding factors which effect your FICO score, which is what is used to determine whether you qualify for a loan and how much you can borrow to purchase a home.

 Once you locate a property, you can have your rate locked in until you complete the purchase process.
 You will be responsible for closing costs and Down Payment unless you qualify for a VA loan or are using a Down Payment Assistance program.
 There are often different Down Payment Assistance programs available so ask your lender if you would qualify, and how you may or may not benefit from using one.